Niger Tetra Care: The African Red-Eye Tetra Guide

 Niger tetras are fairly adaptable regarding water chemistry.
 They do well across a broad pH range and handle moderately hard water without issues.
 The key is consistency.
 Avoid sudden parameter swings, and maintain a regular water change schedule of 25 to 30 percent weekly.

 A filter that turns over the water 4 to 5 times per hour is recommended.
 They come from rivers with moderate flow, so a good canister or HOB filter works well.
-Adding peat filtration or driftwood can help replicate the tannin-stained waters of their natural habitat.
+Adding peat filtration or driftwood helps replicate the tannin-stained waters of their natural habitat.

 Tank Setup

 The ideal setup provides a balance of open swimming space and structure.
 Use driftwood, branches, and roots to create some visual interest and hiding spots, but leave the center of the tank open for schooling.
-Plants can be arranged around the perimeter, with floating plants helping to diffuse the lighting.
+Plants is arranged around the perimeter, with floating plants helping to diffuse the lighting.

 Sand or fine gravel substrate works well.
 Moderate lighting brings out the best iridescence in their scales without making them skittish.
 These are naturally open-water fish, so don’t overcrowd the tank with decorations.